Leptodeira annulata

-The banded cat-eyed snake (Leptodeira annulata) is a species of mildly venomous, rear-fanged, colubrid snake, endemic to the New World.
+Leptodeira annulata, also known commonly as the banded cat-eyed snake, is a species of mildly venomous, rear-fanged, snake in the subfamily Dipsadinae of the family Colubridae.
+The species is endemic to the New World.

 Common names

-Additional common names include: cat-eyed night snake, come sapo, culebra de pantano, culebra destenida, machete savane, mapana de agua, mapana tigre, and ranera.
+Additional common names for L. annulata include: cat-eyed night snake, come sapo, culebra de pantano, culebra destenida, machete savane, mapana de agua, mapana tigre, and ranera.